edom18/SimpleNoiseEffect/README.md

 Intensity means that how far applying to the value to each vertex.
 If you change the value, then all vertices are moved more far from origin.

+### Force

+Force means like force field.
+If you change this parameter, then the particle is moved belongs to the `Force` vector.

 ## How to use